LorenzoZaccagnini/multirequest/README.md

 ## Contributors

-Thanks goes to these wonderful people:
+Thanks goes to these wonderful people, just me for now:

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->
 <!-- prettier-ignore-start -->